 Scarcity Builds More Value Than Maximum Availability

-Heritage as Active Resource Rather Than Static History
+Treat Heritage as an Active Resource

-Invest in Quality and Craftsmanship as Competitive Moat
+Invest in Quality as a Competitive Moat

 Frequently Asked Questions About Chanel